-Pretreatment and Setting of Sludge
+Pretreatment and setting of sludge

 Before the distillation process, impurities such as polymeric substances, asphaltenes and water must be separated from the pyrolytic oil.
 Thus, coking is minimized during the distillation process.
-A flocculent/coagulant containing wt.
-0.2 % polyacrylamide and wt.
-0.5 % sodium silicate was added to pyrolytic oil and mixtured with an air compressor at 60 °C for 2 h, then left for 6 hours to settling of the precipitate.
+A flocculent/coagulant containing 0.2 wt. % polyacrylamide and 0.5 wt. % sodium silicate was added to pyrolytic oil and mixed with an air compressor at 60 °C for 2 h, then left for 6 h to settling of the precipitate.
 Thus, the residue and water were separated from the pyrolytic oil.